What is Radiofrequency Ablation?

 The in-office procedure lasts between 30 and 90 minutes, and the skin puncture is covered with a small adhesive bandage.
-Most people experience relief within one to two weeks.
+Most people return home the same day and experience relief within one to two weeks.
+The pain relief typically lasts months or even years.
+In some cases, the nerves grow back and the process will need to be repeated.
 Your pain management specialist will give you specific information personalized to your condition and lifestyle goals, as well as a detailed description of the procedure and instructions on how to recover successfully.

 Artificial Disc Replacement